Rydal Hall Garden

 The formal garden at Rydal Hall was designed in 1909 by Mr Thomas Mawson (1861-1933), and is a splendid example of the work of the leading garden designer of the day, whose work is of national and international renown.
 The garden is of particular historic interest for the extensive use of exposed aggregate precast concrete, instead of more usual stone, to form the main elements in the design – a very early use of concrete in this way.
 The Carlisle Diocese in association with The Cumbria Gardens Trust and in consultation with English Heritage are restoring this lovely formal garden.

 From the formal garden the sound of rushing water can be heard.
 Water crashes over a series of high waterfalls down a rocky ravine, through the rocky banks of a wooded garden.
-The oldest ‘viewing house’ in the country (1669) is sited below the lower fall, but is not open to the public.
+The oldest ‘viewing house’ in the country (1669), the Grott, is sited below the lower fall and is open to the public from 8 am to 4 pm.

 There are mosses, native flora and trees, including a Sweet Chestnut, some 500 years old and with a girth of 36 feet.
 The gardens are still being restored, but it is an interesting garden, especially the contrast between formal garden and rocky ravine.